 Reposition the chain pieced blocks so you again begin the sewing from the block on the first row.
 Your next blocks will be right side up, and so will your chained blocks.
 Here, I have already sewn the top one and am ready to chain the next set.

-Turn the next block to right side down by flipping it from side to side, aligning the left edge of the block’s right side to the right edge of chained blocks.
+Turn the next block to right side down by flipping it from side to side (just like turning the pages of a book), aligning the left edge of the block’s right side to the right edge of chained blocks.

 Chain sew the next set to the first ones.
 Do not clip the threads.